Awkward corners

 Similarly to for the example above, we can use an input function for

-this, but this time for the input
+this, but this time for the input data rather than to

-define params
+define params.

 def spectrum_param(slug):